ctolan/ctolan.github.io/_posts/2018-10-08-PowerShell-Lambda.md

 ```
 {% endraw %}

+*Errors* Quick get back to Google.

-I thought ok maybe I don't have everything that they assumed I would have, I should re-install the AWS PowerShell module and try to connect with those cmdlets to check if it is me or the new stuff.
+I thought ok maybe I don't have everything necessary installed, I re-installed the AWS PowerShell module and would try to connect with those cmdlets to check if it is me or the new stuff.

 ```powershell
 Install-Module -Name AWSPowerShell -AllowClobber